 - I have tried to mass deploy Parallels Desktop to Macs with macOS 10.13 High Sierra (and above) installed, but the deployment was not successful - install failed.

 Parallels Desktop system (kernel) extensions were automatically blocked by the new macOS security feature introduced in High Sierra.
 See Apple's KB Prepare for changes to kernel extensions in macOS High Sierra for more details.

-Please note that if Parallels Desktop was already installed on Mac at the time of upgrading to macOS High Sierra its kernel extensions will be automatically approved and will not require any user action.
+Please note that if Parallels Desktop was already installed on Mac at the time of upgrading to macOS High Sierra (and above) its kernel extensions will be automatically approved and will not require any user action.

-If you want to mass deploy Parallels Desktop on a Mac with macOS High Sierra (primary installation), you need to disable the user approval requirement for Parallels Desktop KEXTs.
+If you want to mass deploy Parallels Desktop on a Mac with macOS High Sierra and above (primary installation), you need to disable the user approval requirement for Parallels Desktop KEXTs.
 This is possible either via booting to Recovery OS or while preparing NetBoot/NetInstall/NetRestore images.
 The command to approve Parallels Team ID is:

 spctl kext-consent add 4C6364ACXT